-Shareholders can communicate in writing with the Board, any Board Committee or any individual director, including the Lead Director, by either mailing communications c/o Tredegar Corporation, 1100 Boulders Parkway, North Chesterfield, Virginia, 23225, Attention: Corporate Secretary, or by sending an email to the following address: directors@tredegar.com.
+Shareholders can communicate in writing with the Board, any Board Committee or any individual director, including the Chairman of the Board, by either mailing communications c/o Tredegar Corporation, 1100 Boulders Parkway, North Chesterfield, Virginia, 23225, Attention: Corporate Secretary, or by sending an email to the following address: directors@tredegar.com.
 We will forward communications to the intended recipient(s), although we screen mail for security purposes.